-- Visible toggles the visiblity of the Gaze or Fixation data
+- Visible toggles the visibility of the Gaze or Fixation data

 - Gaze Display displays the Gaze or Fixation from the HMD to the world as a Cone or Line

-- Show Line toggles the visiblity of this Gaze Display
+- Show Line toggles the visibility of this Gaze Display

 Fixations display a Sphere representing the Fixation Point (the radius shows the fixation size assuming a 1 degree Fixation Radius) and a trail showing recent eye movements.

 - Trail Width controls the width of the line displaying eye movements